 Concerned about your baggage?

-You may consider purchasing travel insurance that covers delayed or damaged baggage.
+You may consider purchasing travel insurance that covers delayed or damaged baggage prior to your trip.
+We would also recommend the following tips for your checked baggage:

-The SingaporeAir mobile app, under MyTrips also provides the baggage check-in status.
-Tracking shows check-in and where available, loading status.
-This is only available for select countries.
+The SingaporeAir mobile app, under MyTrips, also provides the baggage status tracking.
+The tracking service shows the check-in, and where available, the loaded and arrived status of your baggage.
+This service is only available for selected countries.

 For assistance on delayed or damaged bags, click here.

-For flights to and from all destinations, except the USA.
+For flights to and from all destinations, except Canada and the USA.

-An infant is entitled 10kg of baggage allowance.
-If you are travelling with an infant, you can check in an item each from the following two categories:
+An infant is entitled to up to 10kg of checked baggage allowance.
+If you are travelling with an infant, you are also allowed to check in one item from each of the category below

-For flights to and from the USA only.
+For flights to and from Canada and the USA only.

 The sum of length, width and height of each checked baggage must not exceed 158cm (62 inches).

-An infant is entitled to one piece of checked baggage, up to 23kg or 32kg, depending on your class of travel.
-If you are travelling with an infant, you can check in an item each from the following two categories:
+An infant is entitled to one piece of checked baggage that is up to 23kg or 32kg, depending on your class of travel.
+If you are travelling with an infant, you are also allowed to check in one item from each of the category below

-In accordance with the US Department of Transportation's regulations, for travel originating or travel ending in the United States, if the first carrier on your booking is not Singapore Airlines, that carrier’s baggage policy may apply for the whole itinerary on a single ticket or conjunction tickets.
+For travel originating or travel ending in Canada or in the United States, if the first carrier on your booking is not Singapore Airlines, that carrier’s baggage policy may apply for the whole itinerary on a single ticket or conjunction tickets.

-Depending on where your travel begins or ends in the United States, different baggage rules may apply:
+Depending on where your travel begins or ends in Canada or in the United States, different baggage rules may apply:

 - If your first flight originates on Singapore Airlines from LAX, SFO, IAH, JFK or on a US Airways flight with an SQ flight number, then Singapore Airlines’ baggage policy will apply to your entire itinerary.